Translate French video to English | AI tool | HeyGen

 HeyGen AI lets you translate French videos online without any technical setup.
 You can preview translations to check the quality before exporting.

-Free previews are handy for short tests.
+Free previews are useful for short tests.
 Longer videos and full exports require an account to ensure consistent quality and reliable results.

 Some users try tools like Google Translate for video translation, but those tools are designed for text.
 Video translation requires speech recognition, timing, and context, which is why a dedicated video tool works better.